Indosiar: History

 Building on the cooperation established during the initial planning phase with MCTI, Indosiar formed a partnership with Hong Kong-based TVB.
 The goal was to leverage TVB's expertise to enhance the skills of Indosiar's workforce.
 TVB was chosen for its cost-efficient operations, strong in-house production capabilities, and a programming style that closely matched Indonesian audience preferences.
 As part of this collaboration, Indosiar followed TVB's model by constructing four state-of-the-art TV studios for in-house production in Indonesia.
 Additionally, the network hired 1,000 local employees and brought in 150 foreign workers, many of whom held key positions in production, planning, and direct marketing.

 However, the decision to employ 150 foreign workers quickly sparked controversy.
-Critics argued that it could threaten national culture, especially amid concerns that Indosiar would produce "800 foreign imitation series" or many series that resembled East Asian and Western productions without acknowledging Indonesian culture.
+Critics argued that it could threaten national culture, especially amid concerns that Indosiar would produce "800 copycats of international television series" or many series that resembled East Asian and Western productions without acknowledging Indonesian culture.
 The policy was also seen as potentially violating government regulations.
 In response to these concerns, Indosiar's management decided—one month before its official launch on 18 December 1994—to cut the number of TVB employees to just 30.
 Over time, the number of foreign workers was further reduced through increased training for local staff, and by 1996, almost no TVB expatriates remained at Indosiar.
 Some speculated that the backlash stemmed from resentment toward a major non-native businessman successfully entering the broadcasting industry.

 The collaboration with TVB influenced Indosiar in several ways, including its logo, which closely resembled TVB's, and its programming lineup, which featured a strong selection of Asian drama series in its early broadcasts.
 The establishment of Indosiar required an investment of 200 billion rupiah.